-- (a) When the application for procedural accommodations is granted, the Panel may accommodate a person's vulnerability by various means, including but not limited to: - (i) allowing a support person to be present or to participate at the hearing; - (ii) allowing the presence of a specially trained animal for emotional support; - (iii) testifying by way of affidavits, via videoconference or closed-circuit camera, behind a screen, or via recorded statement; - (iv) advance approval by the Panel of any questions proposed to be put to the witness; - (v) the questioning being conducted by the Panel or neutral counsel; - (vi) allowing the Minor or Vulnerable Person to see their interview and/or their existing evidence before giving evidence for the purpose of memory refreshing; and - (vii) any such other procedural accommodations that the Safeguarding Panel deems fair, just and appropriate in the circumstances, balancing the need to achieving a fair hearing with the risk of harm to the witness. - (b) In particular, where the witness is a Minor, the Panel shall have regard to: - the Minor's wishes and feelings; in particular the Minor's willingness to give evidence; as an unwilling Minor should rarely if ever be obliged to give evidence; - (ii) the Minor's particular needs and abilities; - (iii) the age, maturity, vulnerability and understanding, capacity and competence of the Minor, which may be assessed through professionals' discussions with the Minor; - (iv) the nature and gravity of the issues to be determined; - (v) evidentiary matters such as, but not limited to, the source of any allegations, the extent to which the case depends on the Minor's allegations alone, corroborative evidence, the quality and reliability of the existing evidence, the quality and reliability of any interview, whether the Minor has given evidence to another tribunal or Court, the manner in which such evidence was given and the availability of that evidence; - (vi) whether the Minor has retracted allegations; - (vii) the nature of any challenge a Party wishes to make; - (viii) the length of time since the events in question; - (ix) whether justice can be done without further questioning; - (x) the risk of further delay; - (xi) the wishes and views of any parent, person with parental responsibility for the Minor, or any guardian, if appropriate; and - (xii) any other matter which the Panel considers relevant.
+- (a) When the application for procedural accommodations is granted, the Safeguarding Panel may accommodate a Person's vulnerability by various means, including but not limited to: - (i) allowing a Support Person to be present or to participate at the hearing; - (ii) allowing the presence of a specially trained animal for emotional support;

+- (iii) testifying by way of affidavits, via videoconference or closed-circuit camera, behind a screen, or via recorded statement; - (iv) advance approval by the Safeguarding Panel of any questions proposed to be put to the witness; - (v) the questioning being conducted by the Safeguarding Panel or neutral counsel; - (vi) allowing the Minor or Vulnerable Person to see their interview and/or their existing evidence before giving evidence for the purpose of memory refreshing; and - (vii) any such other procedural accommodations that the Safeguarding Panel deems fair, just and appropriate in the circumstances, balancing the need for achieving a fair hearing with the risk of harm to the witness. - (b) In particular, where the witness is a Minor, the Safeguarding Panel shall have regard to: - (i) the Minor's wishes and feelings; in particular the Minor's willingness to give evidence; as an unwilling Minor should rarely if ever be obliged to give evidence; - (ii) the Minor's particular needs and abilities; - (iii) the age, maturity, vulnerability and understanding, capacity and competence of the Minor, which may be assessed through professionals' discussions with the Minor; - (iv) the nature and gravity of the issues to be determined; - (v) evidentiary matters such as, but not limited to, the source of any allegations, the extent to which the case depends on the Minor's allegations alone, corroborative evidence, the quality and reliability of the existing evidence, the quality and reliability of any interview, whether the Minor has given evidence to another tribunal or court, the manner in which such evidence was given and the availability of that evidence; - (vi) whether the Minor has retracted allegations; - (vii) the nature of any challenge a Party wishes to make; - (viii) the length of time since the events in question; - (ix) whether justice can be done without further questioning; - (x) the risk of further delay; - (xi) the wishes and views of any parent, Person with parental responsibility for the Minor, or any guardian, if appropriate; and - (xii) any other matter which the Safeguarding Panel considers relevant.

-8.11 Logistical Arrangements for In-Person Hearings
+8.8 Logistical Arrangements for In-Person Hearings

-If a Minor is to give oral evidence at an in-person hearing, the SDRCC shall allow the following to occur:
+If a Minor or Vulnerable Person is to give oral evidence at an in-person hearing, the SDRCC shall allow the following to occur:

-- (a) A familiarisation visit by the Minor to the hearing facility before the hearing with a demonstration of special measures, so that the Minor can make an informed view about their use: - (b) Consideration of the Minor's secure access to the building and suitability of waiting/eating areas so as to ensure there is no possibility of any confrontation with anyone which might cause distress to the Minor (where facilities are inadequate, a testimony by closed-circuit or videoconference should be granted); and - (c) Identification of where the Minor will be located in the hearing facility and the need for privacy.
+- (a) A familiarisation visit by the Minor or Vulnerable Person to the hearing facility before the hearing with a demonstration of special measures, so that the Minor or Vulnerable Person can make an informed view about their use; - (b) Consideration of the Minor or Vulnerable Person's secure access to the building and suitability of waiting/eating areas so as to ensure there is no possibility of any confrontation with anyone which might cause distress to the Minor or Vulnerable Person (where facilities are inadequate, a testimony by closed-circuit or videoconference should be granted); and

+(c) Identification of where the Minor or Vulnerable Person will be located in the hearing facility in order to respect their privacy.